robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 This guide explains how to automatically unlock the [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) Lighting (lnd) wallet using a webserver at a different location.
 The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and is unattended - e.g. a power failure.

+# DISCLAIMER #
+If you store your Wallet Password anywhere you risk loosing 100% of your wallet funds to bad actors.
+By implementing any of this guide, you accept 100% of any risk.

+# LND Version #
+These instructions were written with lnd at version V0.4.2
 # REQUIREMENTS #
 * Your RaspiBolt
 * A webserver at a different location that you control, with